-Maybe you want someone to walk beside you while stepping out into the uncomfortable?
+Maybe you just want someone to walk beside you while stepping out into the uncomfortable.
 You want to know you’re not alone.
-And you want someone to hold your feet to the fire so you don’t chicken?
-Yeah, me too.

 (Note: When you see purple text below, it links to the respective resource)

 When we talk about how to share the gospel, it’s important to understand what the gospel is.
 It is not your personal testimony.
 It isn’t sharing a random scripture.
 It isn’t an apologetic debate.
 Neither is it a heated argument over theology.

-The gospel is the good news about the life, death, burial, and resurrection of Christ… important tidbit to keep in mind as we learn how to evangelize and look at the following ways to share our faith.
+The gospel is simply the good news about the life, death, burial, and resurrection of Christ… important tidbit to keep in mind as we learn how to evangelize and look at the following ways to share our faith.

 Before you get started, I invite you to check out my 6 personal tips for sharing the gospel.
-And just for fun, what is the best way to share the gospel can give you confidence when it’s time to present the gospel with someone, so try several different ideas!
+Finding your own favorite simple way to share the gospel can give you confidence when it’s time to present the gospel with someone, so try several different ideas!

 20+ Simple Ways to Share the Gospel:

 Our stories are not the gospel; the gospel is the good news about Jesus Christ.
 Our stories can incorporate this good news though!
 Every believer should be ready in season and out of season to share what God has done in her life.

 If you’re like me, something as simple as a personal testimony can seem overwhelming.